peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  keys are supported, namely, "to", "cc", "bcc", "subject", "in-reply-to", "comments", "keywords", and "body".
 The first seven are header field names that will be used to set the returned message's corresponding header fields.
- The last, "body", sets the body of the message to the given text.
+ The last, "body", sets the body of the message to the specified text.
 Keys other than these eight will be ignored.
 (Keys are compared using a basic case-sensitive comparison, in which two strings are equal if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.)
-The same key (matched using a basic case-insensitive comparison) can appear more than once; for "subject", "cc", "bcc", and "in-reply-to", the last value with the given key is used;
- for "to", all header field values as well as the path are combined to a single To header field; for "keywords" and "comments", each value adds another header field of the given key; and for "body", the last value with that key is used as the body.
+The same key (matched using a basic case-insensitive comparison) can appear more than once; for "subject", "cc", "bcc", and "in-reply-to", the last value with the specified key is used; for "to", all header field values as well as the path are combined to a single To header field; for "keywords" and "comments", each value adds another header field of the specified key; and for "body", the last value with that key is used as the body.

 **Parameters:**